jl908069/GUMsley_Sum/mdata/GUM_conversation_retirement.md

 SAM:    	I may have given- given him some basil,
         	yes.

-DORIS:  	Yeah,
+DORIS:  	Yeah.

 SAM:    	I don't have any this year,
         	I forgot to plant it,
-        	I have oregano,
+        	I have oregano.

 ANGELA: 	Yeah.

 SAM:    	A good stand of it,
-        	if you want any,
+        	if you want any.

 ANGELA: 	Yeah.
         	I have a lot of dried . or- oregano.